bnguye1/Job-Alert-Bot/README.md

 - [ ] Implement export function to save job information
 - [ ] Work with getting Indeed, Glassdoor, and Handshake emails to scrape properly
 - [ ] Figure out how to automate job alert creation
+- [ ] Efficient code and better commenting